 In vivo model organisms are popular tools for biomedicine researchers globally.
 They share many genes with humans, have short generation periods and are easy to maintain.
 For many of us, mice and monkeys come to mind when thinking about animal models.
 In recent decades, however, zebrafish have become a viable and more ethical alternative.

-We’ll discuss zebrafish as model organisms in comparison to other in vivo models below.
+We’ll discuss zebrafish model organisms in comparison to other in vivo models below.
 We’ll also cover various applications of zebrafish in industries like pharmaceuticals, cosmetics, agrochemicals and ecotoxicology.

-Benefits of Zebrafish as a Research Organism
+Benefits of Zebrafish as a Model Organism

 Some benefits of using zebrafish for scientific research are more obvious and practical, others are very surprising.
 From a practical or logistical standpoint, zebrafish: